lum3on/ComfyUI_AudioTools/README.md

 Welcome to the ComfyUI Audio Toolkit, a comprehensive custom node pack for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) that brings a full suite of audio generation, processing, and analysis capabilities into your generative workflows.

-This toolkit is designed for a wide range of audio tasks, from podcast enhancement and text-to-speech to creative music manipulation and AI-powered transcription.
+This toolkit is designed for a wide range of audio tasks, from podcast enhancement and text-to-speech to creative music manipulation and audio-reactive visual generation.

 ## Features

+-   **Audio Generation**: Synthesize speech from text using your system's installed voices.
+-   **Utility**: Concatenate, and Pan audio.
--   **Essential Processing**: Normalize, Amplify, Mix, Trim silence, Compress, and apply professional EQ.
+-   **Professional Processing**: Trim, Normalize, Amplify, Mix, Compress, apply EQ, and use a Noise Gate.
+-   **Audio Repair**: Remove silence, de-ess harsh vocals, and de-hum electrical noise.
 -   **Creative Effects**: Add Reverb, Delay/Echo, and perform Pitch Shifting or Time Stretching.
 -   **AI-Powered Tools**:
-    -   **Music Separation**: Split songs into `vocals`, `bass`, `drums`, and `other` stems using Demucs.
+    -   **Music Separation**: Split songs into `vocals`, `bass`, `drums`, and `other` stems.
     -   **Voice Enhancement**: Isolate vocals to remove background noise from speech recordings.
     -   **Transcription**: Transcribe audio to text with state-of-the-art accuracy using OpenAI's Whisper.
--   **Visualization & Analysis**: Generate waveform images, compare two audio signals visually, and inspect detailed technical information.
+-   **Analysis & Visualization**: Generate waveform images, inspect technical info, measure industry-standard loudness (LUFS), and detect BPM.
--   **Audio Generation**: Synthesize speech from text using your system's installed voices.
+-   **Audio-Reactive Generation**: Generate frame-by-frame values from an audio's volume or beat, ready to be plugged into any animation parameter (e.g., zoom, denoise, motion).

 ## Installation